 Glezman, who could become the inaugural “First Gentleman” if his husband becomes the next president, has attracted a large following on social media.
-He now has more than 342,000 Twitter followers and sometimes posts messages about teachers and the impact they have on the future generation.
+He now has nearly 400,000 Twitter followers and sometimes posts messages about teachers and the impact they have on the future generation.
 Glezman has also shared that his high school drama teacher played a major role in his decision to become a teacher himself.

 Here’s what you need to know.

 1. Chasten Glezman Buttigieg Was a Humanities Teacher at Montessori Academy

 Chasten Glezman Buttigieg began teaching junior high students at Montessori Academy at Edison Lakes in 2017.
 The school is located in Mishawaka, Indiana, a few miles east of South Bend.

 The Montessori Academy website previously stated that Glezman taught humanities and drama.
 His profile has since been removed.

 Glezman resigned from his position on January 5, 2019, according to Buttigieg’s financial disclosure form submitted to the Federal Election Commission on May 14, 2019.
 According to the Indy Star, Glezman stepped away from teaching full-time in order to support his husband on the campaign trail.
 Glezman still works part-time at the South Bend Civic Theatre as the Director of Curriculum.

 2. Glezman Has Been Teaching Drama Since Graduating From College